 A SIMPLE (Savings Incentive Match Plan for Employees) Self Directed IRA is a type of traditional IRA for small businesses and self-employed individuals.

 A SIMPLE (Savings Incentive Match Plan for Employees) Self Directed IRA is a type of Traditional IRA for small businesses and self-employed individuals.
 Self Directed IRAs may make a wide range of investments.
 Unlike a Traditional IRA where only the individual makes the contributions, a SIMPLE IRA requires both the individual and the business to make the contribution.
-The maximum contribution for 2019 is $13,000 or $16,000 depending on age.
+The maximum contribution for 2020 is $13,500 plus a $3,000 catch-up if you’re 50 or older.
 Employers can match up to 3% of employee’s compensation per year.

 Employers with fewer than 100 employees and no other current retirement plan can establish an individual retirement account for each participating employee.
 A SIMPLE IRA offers simpler and less costly administration rules than the traditional 401(k).
 SIMPLE IRAs have requirements similar to Traditional IRAs, but participants enjoy higher individual contribution limits and the employer is required to make contributions to the plan.

 - Contributions are tax-deferred, meaning that they are not subject to federal income tax until the time of distribution.